Theseus-Aegis/Tools/chronos/chronos_auto_import/readme.md

   - Restart script
 - When prompted input your credentials for DB access
 - Verify that number from output of "GOT *XYZ* ITEMS" and "AFFECTED *XYZ* LINES" match
-  - If they do not, procced at your own risk or do manual import and message Ian with problem
+  - If they do not, proceed at your own risk or do manual import and message Ian with problem
 - Double check correct `items_list` table via MySQL Workbench

 ##### Notes